London Heart Rhythm Program

 Follow-Up Care

 You can follow up with your regular doctor and contact our office if you have any questions or if you would like to see one of our doctors for a repeat visit.
-This procedure is generally curative for atrial flutter, and we do not routinely arrange a follow-up appointment with the arrhythmia specialist unless there are any concerns by you or your doctor.
+This procedure is generally curative for atrial flutter, and we do not routinely arrange a follow-up appointment with the arrhythmia specialist unless there are concerns.
+If you experience recurrence, contact our office to arrange a follow-up appointment and treatment plan.